mtkennerly/ludusavi-manifest/README.md

   however, it is a reality of the data set that it may simply be the only confirmed occurrence of the file, and it may in fact occur on other operating systems as well.

+For authors of secondary manifests bundled with games:

+* If present, the secondary manifest must be located directly in the game's install folder (not a subfolder), and the file name must be `.ludusavi.yaml`.
+* For clarity and consistency with the primary manifest, you are encouraged to use `<base>` instead of relative paths.
+  For example, prefer `<base>/save.dat` instead of `./save.dat`, and prefer `<base>/../parent` instead of `../parent`.

 The latest version of the primary manifest can be downloaded from https://raw.githubusercontent.com/mtkennerly/ludusavi-manifest/master/data/manifest.yaml .